RafiurRahmanSaikat/LearningPlatform-Client/Instruction/task_description.md

 1. After clicking "Log in," it will redirect to a login page.
 3 types of login systems you have to implement: Email & password login, Google, and GitHub login.
 The login page will have a toggle option to go to the register page.
 Done...

 1. In your Email and Password registration form, there should be an input box for "Full name," where the user will type their full name.
 Other fields will be Photo URL, Email, and Password.
+Done...

 1. Clicking "Courses" in the navbar (You can change this name to any meaningful name according to your design, but the purpose of this button should be the same according to our description) will redirect to a page that shows the courses.
 (Creating a fake dataset is necessary here).
 You have to create at least 6 courses (fake data).
 Design & course information is all up to you.
 (Load data from the server side - must).
 You can create one, two, or more courses in a row.